FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     }
 }
 ```
-since we provided the runtime argument of `savedInstanceState: Bundle?` using `@BindsInstance`, now we can play with it.
+we've already provided the runtime argument of `savedInstanceState: Bundle?` using `@BindsInstance`, now we can play with it.

-Now our activity looks like:
+Our activity looks like:
 ```kotlin
 class MainActivity : AppCompatActivity() {